ArendPeter/JavaGuide/mydoc/mydoc_getting_started.md

     Open a new tab in your browser and preview the site at the preview URL shown.

 7. Press **Ctrl+C** in Terminal to shut down the writer's preview server.
-8. Build the designers output:
+8. Build the programmers output:

     ```
-    jekyll serve --config configs/mydoc/config_designers.yml
+    jekyll serve --config configs/mydoc/config_programmers.yml
     ```

     Open a new tab in your browser and preview the site at the preview URL shown.
-Notice how the themes differ (designers is blue, writers is green).
+Notice how the themes differ (programmers is blue, writers is green).

 9. Press **Ctrl+C** in Terminal to shut down the designer's preview server.
 10. Build both themes by running the following command: